About Us

 During this period, Marathon introduced many of our actually recognized brands BlueMAX® and BlackMAX®, XRI® and Max® Guard.
 Also, Fidelity Electric was purchased expanding our Marathon pancake generators offer from 5-20kW.

-In the 20’s Mark Gliebe took the leadership from 2004 to 2019 as CEO of Regal.
-Following the market trends, Marathon was a more sustainable company focused on efficiency, so the permanent magnet motors were introduced, allowing Regal to introduce to the market Ultra high-efficiency IE5 Motors.
+In the 20’s, Marathon was a more sustainable company focused on efficiency.
+So, the permanent magnet motors were introduced, allowing ud to introduce to the market Ultra high-efficiency IE5 Motors.